CRDF Global: Advisory council

-President & Chief Executive Officer
+President and chief executive officer

 CRDF Global's current leader is Michael A. Dignam.
-From 2011-2014, Mr. Dignam served as President and CEO of PAE, an Arlington, VA-based services and logistics company.
+From 2011-2014, Mr. Dignam served as president and CEO of PAE, an Arlington, VA-based services and logistics company.

-Previous President & CEO was Cathleen Campbell, who held that post 2006-2016.
-Prior to the CEO position, Ms. Campbell served as VP of Programs and then Senior VP at CRDF Global.
+The previous president and CEO was Cathleen Campbell, who held that post 2006-2016.
+Prior to the CEO position, Ms. Campbell served as VP of programs and then senior VP at CRDF Global.
 Prior to joining CRDF Global, Ms. Campbell served from 1998 to 2002 as director of the Office of International Policy and Programs in the Technology Administration of the Department of Commerce, as well as executive director of the U.S.-Israel Science and Technology Commission.
 From 1995 to 1997, she was a senior policy analyst in the White House Office of Science and Technology Policy (OSTP).
 Campbell was the U.S. State Department's program officer for Soviet/Russia science and technology affairs from 1989 to 1994.